Jacques Maritain

 Jacques Maritain (/fr/; 18 November 1882 – 28 April 1973) was a French Catholic philosopher and theologian.
 An author of more than 60 books, he helped to revive Thomas Aquinas for modern times, and was influential in the development and drafting of the Universal Declaration of Human Rights.
 Pope Paul VI presented his "Message to Men of Thought and of Science" at the close of Vatican II to Maritain, his long-time friend and mentor.
 The same pope had seriously considered making him a lay cardinal, but Maritain rejected it.

 Maritain's interest and works spanned many aspects of philosophy, including aesthetics, political theory, philosophy of science, metaphysics, the nature of education, liturgy and ecclesiology.

-Life
+Early life and education

-Maritain was born in Paris, the son of Paul Maritain, who was a lawyer, and his wife Geneviève Favre, the daughter of philosopher and educator Julie Favre and statesman and lawyer Jules Favre.
+Jacques Maritain was born in Paris on 18 November 1882, the son of Paul Maritain, who was a lawyer, and his wife Geneviève Favre, the daughter of philosopher and educator Julie Favre and statesman and lawyer Jules Favre.
 His niece was librarian and Resistance member Éveline Garnier, who he later made his principal legatee and introduced to her life partner Andrée Jacob.
 Maritain was reared in a liberal Protestant milieu.
 He was sent to the Lycée Henri-IV.
 Later, he attended the Sorbonne, studying the natural sciences: chemistry, biology and physics.
 At the Sorbonne, he met Raïssa Oumançoff, a Russian Jewish émigré.
 They married in 1904, but they made a private vow to abstain from sex.

 A noted poet and mystic, Raïssa participated as his intellectual partner in his search for truth.
 Raïssa's sister, Vera Oumançoff, lived with Jacques and Raïssa for almost all their married life.
 At the Sorbonne, Jacques and Raïssa soon became disenchanted with scientism, which could not, in their view, address the larger existential issues of life.
 In 1901, in light of this disillusionment, they made a pact to commit suicide together if they could not discover some deeper meaning to life within a year.
 They were spared from following through on this because, at the urging of Charles Péguy, they attended the lectures of Henri Bergson at the Collège de France.
 Bergson's critique of scientism dissolved their intellectual despair and instilled in them "the sense of the absolute."
 Then, through the influence of Léon Bloy, they converted to the Catholic faith in 1906.

 In the fall of 1907, the Maritains moved to Heidelberg, where Jacques studied biology under Hans Driesch.
 Hans Driesch's theory of neo-vitalism attracted Jacques because of its affinity with Henri Bergson.
 During this time, Raïssa fell ill, and during her convalescence, their spiritual advisor, a Dominican friar named Humbert Clérissac, introduced her to the writings of Thomas Aquinas.
 She read them with enthusiasm and, in turn, exhorted her husband to examine the saint's writings.
 In Thomas, Maritain found a number of insights and ideas that he had believed all along.
 He wrote: